mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 #Platform Release Note

 ##v5.4.0 (March 23,2020)
+This version allows to handle the transition from Microservice Gateway: in particular, the user can decide, in each endpoint, which routes are going to pass through Microservice Gateway.

 **Improvements**

- * Projects: Namespace are renamed to projectId in order to allow Console to manage more objects with more namespaces.
- * Projects: Added ENABLE_CREATE_PROJECT_ON_INFRASTRUCTURE_WEBSITE feature toggle in order to enable/disable new create project section on Console.
- * Projects: Jenkins is enabled for DevOps Console: when a new project is created, Jenkins pipeline is created and Gitlab webhook is configured.
- * Design - endpoints: handle the transition from Microservice Gateway: the user can choose to pass or not from Microservice Gateway. it is added a new microservice-gateway configuration card, which includes also two JSON checkboxes (request and response).
  * Monitoring: "Delete POD" button is replaced by "Restart POD" button which relaunches the POD.

 **Fixed**

  * Design - endpoints: during the sorting, it is not considered the prefix /v2 of CRUD endpoints.
  * Design - CMS & Analytics: in the menu of CMS properties, it is not highlighted the selected property.
- * Design - collection/endpoint/microservice/proxy: landing on collection/endpoint/microservice/proxy section, it is shown the placeholder as first even if the user has configured new items.
- * Design - CMS & Analytics: the v1-adapter service convert the property id into the property _id.
+ * Design - CMS & Analytics: the v1-adapter service convert the property id into the property _id at each level of the object and so modifies each occurrency.
+With this fix, the modifcation of id is done only at the first level, avoinding to transform other properties that are called id.

 ##v5.3.1 Patch (March 11,2020)